minigans/api-infra-service/README.md

 - The [grpc-ingress.yaml](k8s/devteam-1/grpc-ingress.yaml) shows how to route to a gRPC service.
 - The [http-ingress.yaml](k8s/devteam-1/http-ingress.yaml) shows how different paths can route to the same backend service and how different host headers can route to different backend services.
-- The [multi-protocol-ingress.yaml](k8s/devteam-1/multi-protocol.yaml) shows how different paths can route to different backend services using different protocols (one REST and the other gRPC).
+- The [multi-protocol-ingress.yaml](k8s/devteam-1/multi-protocol-ingress.yaml) shows how different paths can route to different backend services using different protocols (one REST and the other gRPC).

 Reference: https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/getting-started

-## Support for both grpc-based and REST-based connections using a unified protocol buffer repository
+## Support for both grpc-based and REST-based connections

 The API infrastructure service supports both REST and gRPC APIs.
 This functionality is automatically provided by the `kong` ingress controller.
 The `Kubernetes` manifests under the example [devteam-1](k8s/devteam-1) directory show how